Wermelskirchen

 Wermelskirchen ([ˈvɛʁml̩sˌkɪʁçn̩]; Ripuarian: Wärmelßkirrshe) is a town in the Rheinisch-Bergischer Kreis, in North Rhine-Westphalia, Germany, southeast of Remscheid.
 It is home to one of Europe's biggest live Christmas trees (measuring 26m).

+Geography

+The distance to Cologne is about 35 kilometers, to Düsseldorf about 45 kilometers.
+The neighboring municipalities are Remscheid, Hückeswagen, Wipperfürth, Kürten, Odenthal, Burscheid and Solingen.
+The townscape is characterized by Altberg slate and half-timbered houses.

+The city area of Wermelskirchen (area: 74,74 km²) composed out of three district's: the initial Wermelskirchen and the incorporated, previously independent municipalities, Dhünn and Dabringhausen.

 Coat of arms

 The coat-of-arms of the city of Wermelskirchen looks like a silver shield split into thirds.
 In the left field is an oak tree.
 In the right field there is a Swan and pictured in the middle field there is a church.

+History

+From 1822 to 1945, Wermelskirchen was part of the Prussian Rhine Province.

 Education

 Wermelskirchen has an Evangelical, a Roman Catholic church and a Latin school.

 Economy

 The city has the head office of OBI and the origin of the caster manufacturer TENTE.